HuskyDevClub/UserProfilingSystem/README.md

 images - A CNN model which makes predictions based on image.

-utils - A set of tools / classes to allow easier manage of data.
+utils - A set of tools / classes to allow easier management of data.

 ensemble.py - A script that outputs predictions based on predictions from all three models.